Limited-Time Deals | 100-Night Home Trial | Fast U.S. Shipping | 10-Year Warranty

 Where it falls short

-• Softer feel makes edge-perching less satisfying
+• Softer response makes edge-perching less satisfying

 Pros & Cons